Bulgaria–Mexico relations: Bilateral agreements

-Both nations have signed a few bilateral agreements such as an Agreement on Touristic Cooperation (1980); Agreement of a Convention on Consular Relations (1986); Agreement on Scientific and Technical Cooperation (1994) and an Agreement on Cultural and Educational Cooperation (1995).
-Both nations have also agreed to establish periodical Bilateral Political Consultation Meetings for which they have met in 2002, 2006, 2007 and 2012.
+Both nations have signed a few bilateral agreements such as an Agreement on Economic Cooperation (1978); Agreement on Touristic Cooperation (1979); Agreement of a Convention on Consular Relations (1984); Agreement on Scientific and Technical Cooperation (1994) and an Agreement on Cultural and Educational Cooperation (1994).
+Both nations have also agreed to establish periodical Bilateral Political Consultation Meetings for which they have met in 2002, 2006, 2007, 2012 and 2024.

-Migration

-Although Mexico was not a major destination for Bulgarian migrants; several hundred migrants from Bulgaria immigrated to Mexico in order to travel to the United States in the mid-1960s after the United States passed the Immigration and Nationality Act of 1965 which abolished the quota system based on national origins.
-More recently, many Bulgarians, primarily women, have been trafficked from their homes mainly with the promise of going to the United States.
-However, after they arrived in Mexico, they were made to become prostitutes and/or sex slaves.

 Trade

 In 1997, Mexico signed a Free Trade Agreement with the European Union (which includes Bulgaria).
-In 2018, trade between Bulgaria and Mexico totaled US$131 million.
+In 2023, trade between Bulgaria and Mexico totaled US$263 million.
 Bulgaria's main exports to Mexico include: mineral and chemical deposits, fruit seeds, unexposed film and textiles.
 Mexico's main exports to Bulgaria include: computers, mobile phones and other electronics.
 Mexican multinational company América Móvil operates in Bulgaria.